 In harness stand two Rheinland Heavy Draft horses, which pull the carriage through the streets and alleys.
 Only very experienced horses, which have practiced in parades and are therefore used to crowds, are chosen.
 A total of 17 draft horses work at the Christmas Market, serving three- to four-hour shifts.
 As they wait for guests to board, they are protected from the cold with fluffy blankets.

 A tour around the market lasts about 15 minutes and costs 4 € for an adult, 2.50 € for children.
-The stagecoach departs from its stop in the Waaggasse near the Hotel Saxx from December 1 to 23, 2018 from 1 p.m. to 7 p.m.!
+The stagecoach departs from its stop in the Waaggasse near the Hotel Saxx from November 29 to December 23, 2019 from 1 p.m. to 7 p.m.!
 Visitors can buy tickets at a special Christmas “post office” – and mail their Christmas cards stamped with an exclusive Christkindlesmarkt postmark.